gs1989/Masked-AES-Implementation/README.md

 Note that according to [the CRI's standard](https://csrc.nist.gov/csrc/media/events/non-invasive-attack-testing-workshop/documents/08_goodwill.pdf), only the same leakage samples show up in both attempts as "leaky" with the same polarity will be counted as leakage.

 ### Security Evaluation based on simulation
 Simulation results based on our Cortex M0-based power simulator [ELMO](https://github.com/bristol-sca/ELMO) have been added to the new directory named "ELMO".
+Note that only the first round encryption is tested in ELMO

 ![ELMO Ttest results](Byte-Masked-AES/ELMO/Ttest.png)